 Identify All Available Insurance

-Identifying all possible defendants and all sources of recovery is important in the beginning of a personal injury lawsuit.
-Typically, the source of recovery will be the defendant‘s insurance company if the defendant is insured, which unfortunately is not always the case.
+Identifying all possible defendants and all sources of recovery is essential at the beginning of a personal injury lawsuit.
+Typically, the head of the recovery will be the defendant’s insurance company if the defendant is insured, which is not always the case.

-In cases involving significant injuries or wrongful death, the adjuster may immediately begin his or her own investigation.
-Not infrequently, the insurance company’s opening position is that their insured was not responsible for the accident or injuries and therefore the insurance company has no liability for the injured person‘s damages.
-This is not unusual so the injured person should not despair.
+In cases involving significant injuries or wrongful death, the adjuster may immediately begin their investigation.
+Not infrequently, the insurance company’s opening position is that their insured was not responsible for the accident or injuries.
+Therefore the insurance company has no liability for the injured person’s damages.
+This is not unusual, so the injured person should not despair.

 Begin Collecting Documentation on the Accident and the Injuries

-The injured person’s attorneys will begin their own investigation.
-This will include informal discovery involving the collection of police reports, incident/accident reports, medical records, medical histories, information on the insured and so on.
-Ideally, after the investigation is complete, a demand for settlement could be made immediately.
-However, in cases involving serious personal injury, that is typically not the case.
+The injured person’s attorneys will begin their investigation.
+This will include informal discovery involving the collection of police reports, incident/accident reports, medical records, medical histories, information on the insured, and so on.
+A settlement demand could be made immediately after the investigation is complete.
+However, that is typically not the case in cases involving serious personal injury.

 The reason for this is that the injured person has not fully recovered.
-In fact, the injured party may never fully recover but instead simply reach maximum medical improvement (MMI).
-Only once the injured person has finished treating, fully recovered or reached MMI will the file be ready for a demand letter/demand package to the insurance company.
+The injured party may never fully recover but reach maximum medical improvement (MMI).
+Only once the injured person has finished treatment, recovered, or reached MMI will the file be ready for a demand letter/demand package to the insurance company.

 Prepare the Demand Package Incorporating All Supporting Documentation

-And this is where the case really begins to take shape.
-In a nutshell, the demand package will set forth the facts of the case, the basis for liability, and all the recoverable damages.
+And this is where the case begins to take shape.
+The demand package will set forth the case facts, the basis for liability, and all the recoverable damages.
 A good demand letter will include all supporting documentation to support the claim.
 The insurance company’s investigation will often not begin until the demand is received.
-However, as stated, in very serious cases, the insurance company may begin an investigation immediately with the hope of avoiding or minimizing liability.
+However, as stated, in severe cases, the insurance company may initiate an investigation immediately to avoid or minimize liability.

-No matter when or how the insurance company begins its investigation and response, the demand begins the settlement process.
-The settlement process can be long, difficult and highly contentious.
+No matter when or how the insurance company begins its investigation and response, the demand starts the settlement process.
+The settlement process can be long, complex, and highly contentious.
 Pre-litigation settlement negotiations can and often do go on for a couple of years.
-Often a lawsuit is filed only once the statute of limitations has been reached.
-Other times, the lawsuit will be filed right away when it is clear that no pre-litigation settlement is possible.
+Usually, a lawsuit is filed only once the statute of limitations has been reached.
+Other times, the case will be filed immediately when it is clear that no pre-litigation settlement is possible.

 Prepare for Trial Even Though Case Will Probably End in Settlement

-Though settlement cannot be reached without litigation in many cases, the great majority of cases end in settlement.
+Though settlement cannot be reached without litigation in many cases, most cases end in settlement.
 This is true even for those that require litigation.
 On the other hand, an experienced personal injury attorney will prepare the case all along in expectation of trial.
-After all, there are those cases though few in number that cannot be settled and end in trial.
+After all, a few issues cannot be settled and end in practice.